OpenShift Security Context Constraints

 Rules: Sets of actions allowed to be performed on specific resources.

-Roles: Collections of rules that allow them to be applied to a user according to a specific user profile.
-Roles can be used either at the cluster or project level.
+Roles are collections of rules that allow them to be applied to a user according to a specific user profile.
+They can be used either at the cluster or project level.

-Role bindings: Associations between users/groups and roles.
+Role bindings are associations between users or groups and roles.
 A given user or group can be associated with multiple roles.

 If pre-defined roles aren’t sufficient, you can always create custom roles with just the specific rules you need.